 For me, the standout feature is the fact it's controlled entirely by a dedicated app on your phone.
 This is why I'm calling it the Tesla of pickleball.
 The developers have already solved two big customer complaints via software updates to the app.

 One of these fixes now lets you save default configurations for preset drills.
-The other fix (releasing in late April 2024) lets you customize individual settings (speed, angle, etc.) of shots on a custom sequence.
-This will be huge.
+The other one lets you customize individual settings (speed, angle, etc.) of shots on a custom sequence.

 Internal yoke